valentinradu/Hako/README.md

 Beyond being simple, a solid architecture should allow the overlying codebase to be easily tested.

 ### Ergonomics and a developer-first approach
-As developers, we're spending much more time reading code than writing code.
-Hako attempts to make state management a pleasure to read, follow and understand.
+As developers, we're spending much more time reading code than writing code and Hako attempts to make state management a pleasure to read, follow and understand.
+On top of that, a lot of attention went into making sure Hako integrates seamless with the tools and tecniques normally used in SwiftUI.